MugiSus/world-timestamp/README.md

 # world-timestamp
-Provides UTC (or any timezone) time in microseconds and milliseconds from https://worldtimeapi.org/.  \
+Provides UTC (or any timezone) time in microseconds and milliseconds from https://worldtimeapi.org/.

-Totally independent of the local system clock.
+- Totally independent of the local system clock.
+- Capable of next.js, nuxt.js or any react projects.
+- Supports various timezones.
+(See [worldtimeapi/timezones](https://worldtimeapi.org/timezones))

 # Installation
 ```bash